Q6 Safe & Secure

 Part 3: Passwords and Usernames

-1. Begin this section by watching the animated video above, and then one from NetSmartz.org called Broken Friendship.
-It is about a teen that gave her best friend's password to some friends and what happened afterwards.
+1. Begin this section by watching the animated video above and then one from NetSmartz.org called Broken Friendship.
+It is about a teen who gave her best friend's password to some friends and what happened afterwards.

 3. Check out this Password Rap from NetSmartz.

-4. CAUTION: It is a good practice not to use your birthdate, social security number, address, phone number, pet names, or names of friends or family in your password.
-A good password has 8 or more characters with a combination of UPPER and lower case letters, numbers, and punctuation symbols.
+4. CAUTION: It is a good practice not to use your birthdate, Social Security number, address, phone number, pet names, or names of friends or family in your password.
+A good password has eight or more characters with a combination of UPPER and lower case letters, numbers, and punctuation symbols.